equinox311/RX8-slip-ring/README.md

 These files are for personal use and will not be licensed to anyone looking to sell or profit on.

+Feel free to donate if you like what you see :)

 <img src="https://i.imgur.com/uMZBzmw.png" width="300" height="400">    <img src="https://i.imgur.com/bZqwtLo.jpg" width="420" height="300">